 We are a small club located in Richmond, VA.
 We have a diverse member base that enjoys many aspects of amateur radio.

-Our meeting this month will be held only via Zoom as our regular venue, the Deep Run Recreation Center, is not available on Saturday, March 25th.
+DDXG monthly meetings are held on the fourth Saturday of each month.
+Our meeting for September will be an optional member field trip to the NR4M contest station for the annual gathering.
+Our normal meeting routine, in person at the Deep Run Recreation Center, 900 Ridgefield Pkwy, Richmond, VA 23233, will resume on October 28th.
+The meetings are also available via Zoom.
 Guests are welcome!
 If you would like to join us in person or via Zoom meeting please contact Jim Mundy, WY4O, club secretary via email at wy4o73 at gmail dot com.

 If you want to inquire about QSLs, send a message to the club, or ask the club a question, then send us an email.